joealden/corum-client/README.md

 ### Focus Groups (The End User)
 In the case of a forum like Reddit, as evident from the [above interviews](#interviews), the end user / audience of a project like this can be wide.
-For example, on Reddit, there are sub forums ranging from politics to comedy to gaming to programming.
+For example, on Reddit, there are sub forums ranging from politics to comedy to programming.
 Also, there are two different types of users within each sub forum; the users that regularly visit and actively engage in discussion, and there are the users that will only ever visit the forum when directed from a Google search.
-In the following sub sections, I will try and outline what Corum should do to try and cater to the needs of average users.
+In the following sub sections, I will try and outline what Corum should do to try and cater to the needs of these two types of users.

 #### Users That Have Different Interests
 Users of the site will have different interests, which means that Corum needs to work well for all, and the site should not be designed for one type of content.
 Good computer literacy should not be a given, so the interface should be layed out in a simple manner.
 Colour should also be kept to a minimal to keep the site looking neutral.